olivieri-hermenauta/olivieri-hermenauta.github.io/ulysses-en.md

 ---

 layout: default
-title: The Eternal Navigation: From Ulysses to Artificial Intelligence
+title: "The Eternal Navigation: From Ulysses to Artificial Intelligence"
 ---

 # The Eternal Navigation: From Ulysses to Artificial Intelligence